MetPX/wmo_mesh/README.rst

    YYYYMMDDHHMMSS (in UTC timezone) followed by a fraction of a second after the decimal place.

-   This is chosen rather than any sort of epochal second cound for readability and to avoid worrying about leap seconds.
+   This is chosen rather than any sort of epochal second count for readability and to avoid worrying about leap seconds.

+   This format is essentially ISO8601 basic notation.
+The standard recommends a *T* be placed between date and time, and there is no convention to use a decimal marker for seconds.
+The use of a decimal marker allows for different users to give different levels of precision (milliseconds, microseconds, etc...) without changing the standard.

+   In ISO8601 when times do not include a timzone marker, it is assumed to be local. in the meteorological domain, it seems clear the default should be UTC (Z in ISO parlance) Leaving the Z out seems reasonable.

 *  The *baseurl* marks the static starting point to build the complete download URL. it represents the root of the download tree on the remote web server.